davidchenlee/MESOscope/README.md

 ## To do:
 ### C++
-- Make sure that TOPDOWN and BOTTOMUP scans coincide
+- realign the dichroic and rescanner mounts.
+Fine tune the galvo parameters
 - figure out why the FOV of 16X is slightly different from 1X
 - (20190812->) Implement suppressCrosstalk() flattenField() on the GPU
 - Multithread demuxAllChannels_()